christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Sohaemus of Emesa, Priest-King of Emesa, and Cleopatra played the regional role of Pythodorida Philometor, then Julia Avita Mamaea of Emessa would have been their daughter.
 Do you see a resemblance?
-She would have been married to her half-brother Polemon II, King of Pontus aka Ptolemy Philadelphus aka Sampsiceramus I?The The Bosphorus Kingdom, also known as the Kingdom of the Cimmerian Bosphorus, was located next to the Pontus Kingdom
+She would have been married to her half-brother (Cleopatra and Mark Antony's son) Polemon II, King of Pontus aka Ptolemy Philadelphus aka Sampsiceramus I?
+The Bosphorus Kingdom, also known as the Kingdom of the Cimmerian Bosphorus, was located next to the Pontus Kingdom